 A study conducted by Karlsbad University in Sweden determined that bananas are the most wasted fruit in the grocery store due to brown spots.

 The next time you’re at the store to buy bananas, collect the singles that have been torn from their batches instead.
 Most likely, they’ll be tossed out.
-However, if they’re ripe, you might consider baking with them.

 Also, the “ugly” or funny-looking fruits and veggies are the first to get thrown away because of how they look.
 However, you can save those because there is nothing wrong with their taste or quality.